How to Support a child with ASD Speaking: Understanding Communication in Autism 2024

 • Behavioral Therapy

-6. Strategies for Encouraging Speech in Autistic Children
+6. Strategies for Encouraging Speech in children with ASD

 • Use of Visual Supports